Everything You Must Know About Las Meninas

-This is one of Velázquez’s largest paintings in which he worked very hard to create a complex and credible composition that would convey a 'sense of life'.
-Las Meninas, which in Spanish stands for The Ladies-in-waiting, is one of the most famous masterpieces in art history.
-And one of the most mysterious ones!
+This is one of Velázquez’s largest paintings in which he worked very hard to create a complex and credible composition that would convey a “sense of life.”
+Las Meninas, which in Spanish stands for Ladies-in-waiting, is one of the most famous masterpieces in art history.
+And one of the most mysterious ones as well!

-But there are a couple of things we know for sure.
-Here they come - everything you must know about Las Meninas.
+We could keep asking questions about this painting forever, but there are a couple of things that we know for sure.
+Here they come, everything you must know about Las Meninas: